Tipalti

 Whether you are a small business or large enterprise, when money is tight, adhering to payment dates on invoices can be tough.
 On the contrary, when cash flow is good, sometimes you want to pay a small percentage early.

-No matter what day the invoice is due on, partial payment should always be recorded in Quickbooks.
+No matter what day the invoice is due on, partial payment should always be recorded in QuickBooks.
 Here’s how to make that happen:

 • Enter your QuickBooks account.